CrazyTim/fm-odbc-debugger/README.md

     - Query contains the keyword `BETWEEN` and FileMaker ODBC is VERY slow when comparing dates this way.
 Use `>=` and `<=` instead.
 - Provide links to the official FileMaker references/guides (in right-click menu).
 - Right-click menu allows you to paste common FileMaker SQL functions.
-- Right-click on results and `Copy Selected Column(s) As CSV` (handy for executing a follow-up `WHERE IN (x,y,z)` query).
+- Right-click on query results and `Copy Selected Column(s) As CSV` (handy for executing a follow-up `WHERE IN (x,y,z)` query).
-- Quickly search results for a keyword.
+- Quickly search query results for a keyword.
-- Limit results to a maximum number of rows.
+- Limit query results to a maximum number of rows.
-- Highlight NULL values yellow in the results.
+- Highlight NULL values yellow in the query results.
 - Show what version of the FileMaker ODBC driver is installed.
 - Option to manually specify a driver name and connection string (you can use any installed 64bit ODBC driver).

+## Compiling

+- You will need to install the [Wix Toolset Visual Studio 2019 Extension](https://marketplace.visualstudio.com/items?itemName=WixToolset.WixToolsetVisualStudio2019Extension).

 ## Acknowledgements
 - Icon by [David Vignoni](www.iconfinder.com/icons/1230/animal_bug_insect_ladybird_icon), GNU Lesser General Public License (LGPL).